 Technology has made it possible for businesses to operate entirely remotely, across time zones.
 Some companies who have successfully made this model work are Basecamp and Buffer.
 Freelancing platforms like Kolabtree help businesses access and work with freelance experts from institutions across the world.
 Talent and expertise are no longer restricted by lines on a map.

 However, remote working comes with its own set of challenges.
-Keeping a remote team together is easy while in a physical office space, but keeping a remote team together in an altogether different kind of challenge.
+Keeping a remote team together is easy while in a physical office space, but keeping a remote team together is a different kind of challenge.
 Without communication protocols in place, there can be a breakdown of relationships and coordination within and among distributed teams.

 Be it a traditional office or a virtual set up, an engaged and positive workplace is essential for the effective functioning of a business.
 Here are some tips for keeping a remote team together and collaborating effectively.